 - Are more likely to be effective

-- Are dosed appropriately
+- Are optimally dosed

 The clinician can use the report to help select the most appropriate class of medication(s) to use, as well as to help with dosing.
 Please see our Sample Results page for more details.
 In addition, included with every patient test is access to Genomind’s expert staff, enabling you to consult with a Genomind physician or pharmacist to help determine optimal treatment.

 Genomind Professional PGx does not make treatment recommendations.
 We offer information about your patient’s potential neurochemistry and drug metabolism that can help inform your treatment decisions.
 You can expect to see information about the specific genetic makeup of your patient based on our test.
 This information, along with your patient’s medical history, can help you to tailor your treatment decisions.

 Can the clinician get assistance in interpreting the test results?

 Yes, included with every patient test is access to Genomind’s expert staff, enabling you to consult with a Genomind physician or pharmacist to help determine optimal treatment.
 They will be able to answer any questions you may have regarding the report and specific test results.

 Why did you choose to include the genes that you have in Genomind Professional PGx?

 Our clinical research and development team has chosen to include a comprehensive group of key genes to make up Genomind Professional PGx.
 These genes were selected based on hundreds of studies showing that variations in these genes can inform treatment decisions in psychiatry.
 For a summary of the peer reviewed, published literature supporting the inclusion of these genes in our test, and also cited in every patient report, please request our Literature Summary from our Customer Service team at email@example.com.